network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

-To create a single "Responsiveness" (e.g., RPM) number, this first iteration of the algorithm gives an equal weight to each of these measurements.
+To create a single "Responsiveness" (e.g., RPM) number, this first iteration of the algorithm gives an equal weight to each of these values.
 That is, it sums the five time values for each probe, and divides by the total number of probes to compute an average probe duration.